New year, new you, new energy industry compliance legislation!

 I was laughed at in the Green Age offices for considering that a ‘snappy title’ for this post, but in reality Lot 20 doesn’t need a hyperbolic headline or some sexy acronym.
 Lot 20 speaks for itself, and what it says in no uncertain terms is that the electric heating market is transforming.

 What is LOT 20?

-Lot 20 is the name given to a certain subdivision of items covered by the European Ecodesign Directive (2009/125/EC).
-I’m sure that would be really useful information if you know what the European Ecodesign Directive (2009/125/EC) is but since you’re reading this blog I’ll assume that you don’t.
+Lot 20 is the name given to a certain subdivision of items covered by the European Ecodesign Directive.
+I’m sure that would be really useful information if you know what that is but since you’re reading this blog I’ll assume that you don’t.
 And why would you?
 It’s not on the news all that much and even if it was it doesn’t exactly have the type of name to stick in your memory – I told you there were no fun acronyms here.
 We’ll refer to it as the Ecodesign Directive from hereonin for lack of something flashier.

 Because of the enormous scope of the Ecodesign Directives remit they separate legislation in to ‘lots’.
 Lots and lots of lots (classic EU energy legislation humour).
 Lot 20 covers the wide spectrum of local space heaters, which includes storage heaters, electric radiators, infrared heating panels, underfloor heating and a few other bits and bobs along those lines.

 Lot 20 states the new minimum efficiency rating for all local space heaters, although confusingly this varies somewhat depending on the system they use to work.
 The efficiency is calculated based on the energy saving technology utilised by the product, so a low scoring heater could be an old style low budget storage heater with basic dial controls and inaccurate internal mechanical thermostat.
 Effectively Lot 20 is attempting to take a step away from manually and fallibly controlled temperature regulation and towards smarter systems.